One of the provinces of Rococo. China dreamed of François Boucher

 The exhibition opens with a remarkable Beauvais tapestry The Prince's Audience, commissioned by the Duke of Maine (1670-1736), legitimized son of Louis XIV and Madame de Montespan around 1690.
 The continuation of The History of the Emperor of China (whose first weaving comprising gold threads is lost) knew a real success until the exhaustion of the cartons became illegible around 1727.
 This tapestry suite, is regarded as the first "chinoiserie" of large scale with the Trianon of porcelain.
 It does not relate events but describes the occupations of the sovereign as reported by the Jesuits in their travel accounts.
 The tapestry presented, from the Louvre collections, was the centerpiece of the suite, the most successful and we know no less than twenty-five copies.
 Sitting on a throne decorated with peacock feathers (which only he was allowed to wear like the amber necklace encircling his neck), the emperor received four figures prostrate before him.
 The scene is inspired by Nieuhoff's account of the journey of the Dutch ambassadors and borrows details from him: the presence of the elephant, the throne of gold and precious stones, the latter's arms supports which figure two dragons, etc.

-Since the beginning of the 17thst s., European companies in the East Indies imported porcelain, lacquerware, wallpaper, etc. From the end of the century, it was the mercer merchants who offered rich customers a range of exotic objects, including lacquered screens.
-If the preference of amateurs goes to Japanese lacquers, large Chinese screens are appreciated.
-The example displayed, of twelve leaves, is decorated with a so-called export decoration on a black background representing an inhabited landscape.
-The fact that it has come down to us intact is remarkable because most of it was dismantled, butchered and cut to fit into paneling or furniture.
+Since the beginning of the 17thst s., European companies from the East Indies imported porcelain, lacquerware, wallpaper, etc. From the end of the century, it was the merchants who offered wealthy customers a range of exotic objects including lacquer screens.
+If the preference of amateurs goes to Japanese lacquers, the large Chinese screens are appreciated.
+The example on display, of twelve leaves, is adorned with a so-called export decoration on a black background representing an inhabited landscape.
+The fact that it has come down to us intact is remarkable because most of them were dismantled, dismantled and cut up to be incorporated into paneling or furniture.

 The address card published by Edme-François Gersaint in 1740 is the second collaboration between the merchant and François Boucher.
-The artist's engraving reflects well the type of objects sold by Gersaint during this period.
-A cabinet in Japanese lacquer, mounted on a carved wooden base from the Regency period occupies the center of the image; it is surrounded by boxes, porcelain, accessories and natural curiosities.
-A nest egg sitting on the cabinet brings a note of humor and could be a portrait of the merchant.
+The artist's engraving reflects the type of objects sold by Gersaint during this period.
+A Japanese lacquer cabinet, mounted on a carved wooden base from the Regency period, occupies the center of the image; it is surrounded by boxes, porcelain, accessories and natural curiosities.
+A nest egg sitting on the cabinet brings a touch of humor and could be a portrait of the merchant.

 A Japanese portable cabinet resembling that of the engraving is displayed next to it.
 It is decorated with an aquatic landscape on its facade and flowering branches on the sides and inside, the latter presenting a set of small drawers.
 Very popular, these cabinets, often in pairs, decorated the rooms and were used to store curiosities or medals.